-The role of the volunteer is to provide a community of support and accountability which encourages and supports the Core Member live to a life without causing further harm.
+The role of the volunteer is to provide a community of support and accountability which encourages and supports the Core Member to live a life without causing further harm.

 - To reduce Core Member’s emotional loneliness and isolation by being part of a structured support network which includes other volunteers and professionals